 FBX is a file format and set of libraries from Autodesk that is used to exchange models, animations and image/texture data between applications.
 The FBX COMP reads FBX files and supports most of its features.
 You can drag-drop a

 .fbx into a TouchDesigner network or import it via the File > Import File... menu.
-See also File Types.
+The FBX COMP can also import meshes from .obj and .4ds files, see also File Types.

 The assets from the FBX file are saved into a "